-11. Open Space (land), Play and Allotments
+12. Open Space (land), Play and Allotments

-Policy PODM6: Open Space on land, play, sports fields and allotments
+Policy PODM6: Open Space on land, play, sports fields and allotments a) Existing Provision.
+See map x

 Development that would result in the loss of existing sport, recreational, allotment or amenity open space will only be permitted if it can be demonstrated (through a local assessment):